sofiahabr/ChaosGame/README.md

 - Johanne Fixdal: 10020
 - Sofia Håbrekke: 10039

-## Description

-When iterating through a list of transformations and mapping their end point, the results are sometimes geometrical figures that can be dispalyed on the screen.
-In this chaos game it is possible to map these figures on a screen, and make personal adjustments to the fractal displayed.

 ## Background

 This product is a result of the semester project given to the students in BIDATA at NTNU, for the course IDATT2003.
 The project involves developing an application with a graphical user interface using Java and javafx.

+## Description

+This application is a chaos game, a game that iterates through a list of transformtions to create geometrical figures.
+When mapping transformations' end point, the results are geometrical figures that can be dispalyed on the screen.
+In this chaos game it is possible to map these figures on a screen, and make personal adjustments to the fractal displayed.

 ## Link to repository
 https://gitlab.stud.idi.ntnu.no/idatt2003.2024.group25/chaosgames